 Step 4: First Measurements

 As discussed in step #2, you need to divide the pot in a multiple of six number of vertical sections or "wedges".
-Thus, start marking 6 equidistant points in the rim as reference.
-You can use a protractor and mark every 60 degrees or just mark the first section at 60 degrees and use the compass to mark the rest.
+Thus, start marking 6 equidistant points on the rim as reference.
+The simplest way to do it is to measure the rim's radius as that distance will fit exactly 6 times in the circumference, but this will only work when you need to make 6 sections.
+In other cases you will have to divide 360 by the number of divisions you want to make.
+In this case 360 divided by 6 equals 60, so you can use a protractor and make a mark every 60 degrees or just mark the first section at 60 degrees and use the compass to mark the rest.
 Once you have six sections, you can divide each section in an equal number of smaller sections.
 In this example I ended up with 36 marks.
 For the smaller sections I used a ruler and some eyeballing.
 However, always remember that the more accurate the measurements the better results.

 Step 5: Taping the Grid